 Unlike some other blank check companies in which the initial shareholders agree to vote their founder shares in accordance with the majority of the votes cast by the public shareholders in connection with an initial Business Combination, our initial shareholders, officers and directors have agreed (and their permitted transferees will agree), pursuant to the terms of a letter agreement entered into with us, to vote their founder shares and any public shares held by them in favor of our initial Business Combination.
-As a result, in addition to our initial shareholders' founder shares, we would need 15,750,001, or 37.5% (assuming all issued and outstanding shares are voted) of the 42,000,000 public shares sold in the Initial Public Offering to be voted in favor of an initial Business Combination in order to have such initial Business Combination approved, assuming no resolution or other approval is required pursuant to Cayman Islands or other applicable law.
-We expect that our initial shareholders and their permitted transferees will own at least 20% of our issued and outstanding ordinary shares at the time of any such shareholder vote.
-Accordingly, if we seek shareholder approval of our initial Business Combination, it is more likely that the necessary shareholder approval will be received than would be the case if such persons agreed to vote their founder shares in accordance with the majority of the votes cast by our public shareholders.
+As a result, we would not need any of the 918,402 outstanding public shares sold in our Initial Public Offering to be voted in favor of an initial Business Combination in order to have our initial Business Combination approved (assuming all outstanding shares are voted) given our initial shareholders' 12,075,000 founder shares and such initial shareholders' agreements with the Company to vote such Founder Shares to approve the Business Combination.
+Our initial shareholders own shares representing approximately 92.9% of our outstanding ordinary shares.
+Accordingly, if we seek shareholder approval of our initial Business Combination, we will not need the approval of our Class A ordinary shareholders.

-Your only opportunity to affect the investment decision regarding a potential Business Combination and will be limited to the exercise of your right to redeem your shares from us for cash, unless we seek shareholder approval of such Business Combination.
+Your only opportunity to affect the investment decision regarding a potential Business Combination may be limited to the exercise of your right to redeem your shares from us for cash, unless we seek shareholder approval of such Business Combination.